stonarini/stonarini-maven-archetype/README.md

 ```
 If filtered is set to true this parameters are accessible to all files (java, xml, etc).
 If filtered is false only the *pom.xml* will have access to this properties.
 ## Template pom.xml
-Now, addressing the [elephant in the room](https://raw.githubusercontent.com/devicons/devicon/2ae2a900d2f041da66e950e4d48052658d850630/icons/gradle/gradle-plain.svg), you will need to customise this pom.xml as you like.
+Now, addressing the [elephant in the room](https://raw.githubusercontent.com/devicons/devicon/2ae2a900d2f041da66e950e4d48052658d850630/icons/gradle/gradle-plain.svg), you will need to customize this pom.xml as you like.
 [My example](src/main/resources/archetype-resources/pom.xml) has the very much needed JUnit dependency and the core maven plugins.
 The only added plugin is the JaCoCo one.
 I also added some custom configuration for the jar manifest.